Lawyer, Partner, Mediator

 - 2021 – Climate change and the Board’s responsibilities ?

-- 2021 – Professionals and professional bodies in the 21st Century: what challenges must they face and what are the main issues arising from a professional investigation?
+- 2021 – Professionals and professional bodies in the 21st Century: what challenges must they face and what are the main issues arising from a professional inspection?

 2020 – “Encouraging green growth and good governance practices for the benefit of sustainable development and the environment among the private sector in Quebec”, web-conference co-presented before the Quebec Business Council on the Environment (CPEQ) with Danielle Ferron, Ad.
 E. and Guillaume François Larouche on September 15, 2020.